Congenital Muscular Dystrophy: General Overview

 CMD: Six Purple Boxes - These six purple boxes illustrate:

-The three circles present in the image are representative of the,'Dystrophin-Glycoprotein Complex,' that spans the Muscle Cell Membrane.
-A mutation in any single of of these proteins accounts for some form of Muscular Dystrophy in the person affected.
+The three circles in the image represent the 'Dystrophin-Glycoprotein Complex' that spans the Muscle Cell Membrane.
+A mutation in any single of these proteins accounts for some form of Muscular Dystrophy in the person affected.

-On the inside of the cell you will find a yellow circle referred to as, 'Dystrophin.'
-Should there be a mutation present in the genetic encoding for this protein, the child affected as Duchenne or Becker's Muscular Dystrophy.
+On the inside of the cell, you will find a yellow circle called 'Dystrophin.'
+Should there be a mutation present in the gene encoding for this protein, the child affected has Duchenne or Becker's Muscular Dystrophy.